 3. Creating a Communication-Friendly Home Environment:

-- Designate a cozy “talking corner” in your home for one-on-one chats
+Designate a cozy “talking corner” in your home for one-on-one chats.
+Display family photos and artwork to spark conversations.
+Keep age-appropriate books and conversation starter cards accessible.

 4. Leveraging Teachable Moments: